PWisPeterWang/CMaker/README.md

 The pre-configured install commands for the new repo will by default install the `mylib` directory to the `${CMAKE_INSTALL_INCLUDEDIR}` as public headers, and the headers located under `src` will be considered as private headers.
 You can change the install commands in the `CMakeLists.txt` file to achieve more customization.

 The pre-configured unit test CMakeLists.txt will scan the `unit_test` directory for any `.cpp` source files and add them as unit test executables.
 It provides a CMake function that simplifies the code needed to add a unit test.
 You can add your own unit test source files to the `unit_test` directory and they will be automatically added to the unit test executables.
-For now, the unit test takes only 1 source file as argument.
+For now, the `add_unit_test` function takes only 1 source file as argument.
 If you want to add more source files in a unit test executable, you would have to modify the `add_unit_test` function by yourself.

 It also contains pre-configured `.gitignore`, `.clang-format` and `.clang-tidy` (stolen from fmtlib :p) files.
 You can modify them to suit your needs.